What is the size of each class at LMU-CVM?

 The LMU-CVM program does not specify how much Veterinary/Animal experience is required for admission to the CVM program.
 However, all applicants are expected to have sufficient veterinary and animal experience necessary to support their informed decision to seek the education and training required for entry into the profession.

-Yes, if the AP course(s) appear to be on an official college transcript with the AP test subject and number of credits listed and is equivalent to the appropriate college-level coursework it can be used for a pre-requisite.
+Yes, if the AP course(s) appear to be on an official college transcript with the AP test subject and number of credits listed and is equivalent to the appropriate college-level coursework, it can be used as a prerequisite.

 What is your GPA minimum requirement?

 All applicants are expected to have a minimum GPA of 2.8 on a 4.0 scale to have their application considered by the Admissions Committee.
 We use your VMCAS calculated GPA.
-Click here to read more about how VMCAS calculates your GPA.
+Click here to learn more about calculating your VMCAS GPA.

 Is there a preferred undergraduate major?